Understanding Your Online Performance & Website ValuePosted by Ryan Jones on Dec 04, 2018. Reading time: 9 mins

 We all have goals and KPIs for our organisations.
 Whether we’ve set them ourselves, or they’re passed down from a board, or management, these goals help us understand if we’re succeeding, if we’re winning our marketing battle.

-We aren’t talking about so called ‘vanity metrics’ here either, like ‘we want to increase our page likes on Facebook’.
-We’re talking about actionable smart goals for digital marketing, as which you would set as part of your digital marketing plan, that support your business goals.
+We aren’t talking about so-called ‘vanity metrics’ here either, like ‘we want to increase our page likes on Facebook’.
+We’re talking about actionable smart goals for digital marketing, just like you would set as part of your digital marketing plan, that support your business goals.

 Obviously, sales are one of the most fundamental measurements of success for any business -- but aside from that, what metrics should you be looking at to understand what works, what doesn’t and what is going to drive long-term growth?